Damien Kingsbury: Background

 Kingsbury is married to Rae Kingsbury, A.M. (née Perry), former Honorary Consul for Timor-Leste in Victoria 2012–2018, and is father of two children, Alexandra and Cailan.
-He is Vice-President/Deputy Chair of the Balibo House Trust and formerly a Director on the Board of the East Timor Hearts Fund.
+From 2010, he was Vice-President/Deputy Chair of the Balibo House Trust until late 2024 and remains a board member 4 and formerly a Director on the Board of the East Timor Hearts Fund.
 He is also a founding Board member of the Australia Myanmar Institute and led the 2018 Australia Timor-Leste Election Observer Mission.